 You are not alone.
 Being diagnosed with and managing type 1 diabetes can feel isolating and lonely.
 We want you to know that you should never have to feel alone in addition to managing T1D.

-Erin became a mom on March 23, 2012 when her first son was born.
+Erin became a mom in 2012 when her first son was born.
 She became a T1D mom on December 27, 2013 when her son was diagnosed with type 1 diabetes at 21 months of age.
 During that tumultuous first year Erin volunteered at a Junior League event where she met Alese, who also has T1D, and they bonded over their shared experiences.
 They both realized that having an understanding friend helped in managing a chronic condition.
 The idea of writing a blog blossomed and Sugar Rush Survivors was born.
 In addition to organizing play dates, counting carbs and playing with cars, Erin has a Masters degree in Museum Professions and a registrar consulting business, L.A.
 Art Services, LLC.